Blog Toolkit – Blog Tools and Trainings

 I function in a highly organized manner, it is just my personality.
 To do that I need systems and tools.
 That is my approach.
 I have a lot of blogging friends that are highly unorganized and they use tools to make sure they are doing what they committed to do.
 Bottom line is, organized or disorganized, tools can help!

 My brain is always on, but I am not always able to research a blog post idea or even write a blog post when I like.
-To keep all my ideas at the tip of my fingers I user Evernote (affiliate).
-I have over 115 “notes” going which I am continuously adding to.
+To keep all my ideas at the tip of my fingers I use Milanote.
+I have lots of notes organized by boards which I am continuously adding to.
 I collaborate with Mr. Misadventures on them too.
 I am able to add tags to each of my notes so that I can easily search for any material I have researched or saved around a particular topic.
 I use their online and mobile versions as well as a desktop version that syncs and keeps any changes made on any version the most up-to-date and accurate.

 An editorial calendar is great for planning out blog posts, series, and other projects associated with your blog.
 I have tried different calendaring tools but always come back to Google Calendar.
 I can look back over six years!
 It is easy to use and keeps me organized!

 Action Method Notebooks and Moleskines